-Welcome to the Accessibility blog run by the GDS Accessibility team, who are aiming to make GOV.UK accessible to everyone.
-This blog is help raise awareness and to share the knowledge, tools, techniques and research that will be needed to make this happen.
+Welcome to the Accessibility blog, which is here to help raise awareness and to share the knowledge, tools, techniques and research that will be needed to make GOV.UK accessible to everyone.

 Accessibility means that people with a disability can do what they need to do in a similar amount of time and effort as someone that does not have a disability.
 It means that people are empowered, can be independent, and will not be frustrated by something that is poorly designed or implemented.

-Get involved by posting comments here, following and tweeting to Alistair on Twitter or contacting the accessibility team at firstname.lastname@example.org.
+Get involved by posting comments here, or contact the GDS accessibility team if you have a blog post idea at email@example.com.
 When posting comments, please observe our blog participation guidelines and moderation policy.